Make exe

 Some functions are implemented differently in exe, and therefore may behave slightly differently in some cases.
 It includes:

-Windows Vista/7/8/10 has a security feature - User Account Control (UAC).
+Windows Vista and later has a security feature - User Account Control (UAC).
 With UAC, even if you are working on an administrator user account, most programs have only standard user's privileges.
 It creates various problems for many programs, including QM.
 They cannot write to many file system and registry locations, manipulate services, and much more.
 Also, most of them cannot interact (use keyboard, mouse and menu commands, send messages, use hooks, etc) with programs that have higher privileges.
 QM can interact with all programs, but UAC may be a problem for QM-created programs.
 Read more about it here.

-Since most programs on Vista/7/8/10 run with standard privileges, your QM-created programs will be able to automate them.
+Since most programs run with standard privileges, your QM-created programs will be able to automate them.
 If they have to automate programs with higher privileges (admin or uiAccess), or if they need higher privileges for other purposes, they must be started as administrator or marked as uiAccess.

 To mark a program as administrator or uiAccess program, add a manifest resource with certain tags. uiAccess programs also must be signed.
 A code signing certificate costs 100-500 $/year.
 The default manifest specifies normal privileges (level="asInvoker" uiAccess="false").
 Other level values that can be specified are "highestAvailable" and "requireAdministrator". uiAccess can be "false" or "true".
 You can find more information about UAC and MS Authenticode code signing on the Internet.
 Also you can ask about it in the Quick Macros forum.